wormhole-foundation/hello-wormhole/README.md

      *
      * NOTE: This function should be restricted such that only the Wormhole Relayer contract can call it.
      *
-     * We also recommend that this function:
-     *   - Stores all received `deliveryHash`s in a mapping `(bytes32 => bool)`, and
-     *       on every call, checks that deliveryHash has not already been stored in the
-     *       map (This is to prevent other users maliciously trying to relay the same message)
-     *   - Checks that `sourceChain` and `sourceAddress` are indeed who
+     * We also recommend that this function checks that `sourceChain` and `sourceAddress` are indeed who
      *       you expect to have requested the calling of `send` on the source chain *
      * The invocation of this function corresponding to the `send` request will have msg.value equal
      *   to the receiverValue specified in the send request.
      *
      * If the invocation of this function reverts or exceeds the gas limit
      *   specified by the send requester, this delivery will result in a `ReceiverFailure`.
      *
      * @param payload - an arbitrary message which was included in the delivery by the